Radio Africa |

 this area of research.
 I could only respond that my 15 years of

-researching Syliphone recordings and the history of modern Guinea was
+researching the history of modern Guinea was

 indeed my passion, and that the music of the era were